-Below is a selection of products from our portfolio, and each can be modified and configured to meet your specific needs.
+Below is a selection of automation products from our portfolio, and each can be modified and configured to meet your specific needs.
 If you don’t see exactly what you are looking for, contact us.
-We can help you identify the right motion solution for your application.
+We can help you identify the right motion positioning stage solution for your application.

 About XY Translation Stages

-While a number of positioning applications can be addressed with single-axis translation stages, the majority of customer payloads require motion in two axes, for which we use an XY translation stage, also called an XY table.
+While a number of positioning actuator applications can be addressed with single-axis translation stages, the majority of customer payloads require motion in two axes, for which we use an XY translation stage, also called an XY table.
 In its simplest configuration, an XY stage can be assembled by simply bolting two single-axis stages together.
 In that case, care must be taken to ensure that the axes are truly orthogonal.
 The preferred implementation is to make a true XY stage in which the orthogonality is precision-machined into its component parts.
 In this type of XY translation stage design, the top of the lower axis serves as the base for the upper axis, in a simple and compact three-piece design.
+All of our actuators can be mounted in an XYZ configuration for vertical applications.

 XY linear stages can be designed with a wide range of guideways including: